sairam-ravula/MovieTicketBooking_App/README.md

 •	You can create accounts for user as well as theatre owner.

 •	If the user is a customer, the account will automatically be approved on verification.

-I
-•	In case of theatre owner, an admin will have to approve the account.
+In case of theatre owner, an admin will have to approve the account.

 •	JSON Web Token used for authentication.